-A deferred tax asset is recognised to the extent that future probable taxable profits will be available against which the temporary difference can be utilised.
+A deferred tax asset is recognised to the extent that it is probable that future taxable profits will be available against which the temporary difference can be utilised.
 Deferred tax assets are reviewed at the end of each reporting period and are reduced to the extent that it is no longer probable that the related tax benefit will be realised.